Requiem-S/ePortfolio/narratives/software-design-engineering.md

 ## Enhancements Applied

 1. Frontend Development (React):
-   - Implemented responsive UI for bid management
+   - Implemented responsive UI for bid management.
-   - Created reusable components for filters, sorting, and pagination
+   - Created reusable components for filters, sorting, and pagination.
-   - Developed state management using React hooks
+   - Developed state management using React hooks.

 2. Backend Development (C++):
-   - Built a RESTful API using the Crow framework
+   - Built a RESTful API using the Crow framework.
-   - Implemented CRUD operations for bids
+   - Implemented CRUD operations for bids.
-   - Developed JWT-based authentication system
+   - Developed JWT-based authentication system.

 3. API Design:
-   - Designed and implemented endpoints for bid management
+   - Designed and implemented endpoints for bid management.
-   - Created a clear separation between frontend and backend
+   - Created a clear separation between frontend and backend.

 4. Error Handling:
-   - Implemented comprehensive error handling on both frontend and backend
+   - Implemented comprehensive error handling on both frontend and backend.
-   - Developed user-friendly error messages
+   - Developed user-friendly error messages.

 5. CSV Import Functionality:
-   - Developed a feature to import bids from CSV files
+   - Developed a feature to import bids from CSV files.

 6. Deployment Preparation:
-   - Created detailed deployment instructions for both frontend and backend
+   - Created detailed deployment instructions for both frontend and backend.

 ## Reflection on the Enhancement Process